biocatiit/website/content/pages/users_esaf.rst

     begin.
 A class IV laser will require all operators to have an ANL-approved off-site eye examination.

+    Note that BioCAT needs to know ahead of time if you intend to bring a laser (including laster pointers) to the APS.
+All lasers need to be presented to the BioCAT safety officer upon arrival at the beamline.

 *   `Electrical Equipment <https://www.aps.anl.gov/Safety-and-Training/Safety/Electrical-Safety>`_

     All electrical equipment which is not certified by a Nationally Recognized Testing